liamwalsh1980/Milestone-Project-2/README.md

 * I decided to inbed the form on the webpage and not have it sit off the page.
 This makes it look clean and simple to use.

-* The submit button below is idential in size, shape and color to all other buttons throughout the websites homepage, tournament page and the feedback and answer buttons in the quiz page.
+* The submit button below is idential in size, shape and color to all other buttons throughout the websites homepage and tournament page.
 For reference these buttons have a dark blue background with boston blue font.
 The background color changes to yellow and the font color of the text changes to dark blue when hovered over showing the user the button can be clicked when the information in the form is added correctly.

+* The form looked a little basic, however, at the same time i didn't want to overload this page with to much information.
+I therefore looked at changing the style of the form boxes.
+I added a yellow colored border and a border radius to curve the corners of the boxes.
+The boxes are shaded with the same light grey color as the header background and only turns back to white when a user has clicked on a box to type.

-* Javascript used for this page was sourced from <a href="https://www.emailjs.com/" target="_blank">EmailJS</a>.
-I added some addditional JavaScript to the template to give users a bespoke message in the modal when the form is submitted.
-This message includes the users name making the message personal to them i.e. Thank you for your feedback 'John'.
-We hope you enjoyed the quiz.
-Whatever name the user puts in the form will be used within the modal message. <a href="https://stackoverflow.com/questions/5404839/how-can-i-refresh-a-page-with-jquery" target="_blank">Reload</a> code sourced to help with reloading the form when a user submits their details.
+* Javascript used for this page was sourced from <a href="https://www.emailjs.com/" target="_blank">EmailJS</a> to create the three boxes, 'name', 'email' and 'feedback' with the form.
+I added some additional JavaScript to the template to give users a bespoke message in the modal when the form is submitted successfully.
+This message includes the users name making the message personal to them i.e. 'Thank you for your feedback 'John'.
+We hope you enjoyed the quiz!'
+If the feedback form isn't submitted correctly for whatever reason, the user will see a different Modal message come up i.e. 'Sorry 'John' something went wrong.
+Please try submitting your feedback again!'
+Whatever name the user puts in the form will be used within the modal message shown.

+* Once the user reads the modal message and clicks the close button, the form refreshes.
+I used a click function and the location.reload method to acheieve this.
+This was sourced using <a href="https://stackoverflow.com/questions/5404839/how-can-i-refresh-a-page-with-jquery" target="_blank">Stack overflow</a> to help with reloading the form when a user submits their details.

 [Back to top ⇧](#the-euro-football-quiz)